jefftranter/6809/sbc/tscbasic/README.md

 Known issues:

 The program occasionally crashes randomly.
-This needs to be investigate further.
+This needs to be investigated further.
 The language is pretty limited as compared to other BASICs (e.g. integer math only, no string variables).

 ------------------------------------------------------------------------